ricardodamasceno/spring-boot/README.md

 This is a RESTful API built with Spring Boot.

-It is already configure to use a MySQL database, so all you need to do is to create a database called spring_boot and the tables for the entities you'll add.
+It is already configured to use a MySQL database, so all you need to do is to create a database called spring_boot and the tables for the entities you'll add.